techtile-by-dramco/NI-B210-Sync/experiments/readme.md

 <!-- **************************************************************************************************************************** -->
 ## 20_loopback_single_b210

-One USRP compare internal loopback with external loopback
+With one USRP compare internal loopback with external loopback.

+The .bin file used for the internal loopback "usrp_b210_fpga.bin" [see here](https://github.com/techtile-by-dramco/usrp/blob/main/fpga/usrp_b210_fpga.bin).
+This FPGA bin file is made by dramco.

 <table>
   <tr>